-- 4. F4.
-(Meta)data are registered or indexed in a searchable resource: This index is part of the ELG cataloguing process and complies with the principles of privacy protection: - Access to some parts is strictly limited to certain persons within the consortium (see Section 3.2.3), this is specifically the case for providers' email addresses, which are not viewable by outsiders through the ELG Catalogue. - Further, when metadata are exported, emails are not be exposed unless the ELG has people's explicit consent and indication to do so. - However, first names and family names from authors/creators are exposed as best practice for bibliographic referencing and cataloguing following research practices and principles.
+- Access to some parts is strictly limited to certain persons within the consortium (see Section 3.2.3), this is specifically the case for providers' email addresses, which are not viewable by outsiders through the ELG Catalogue. - Further, when metadata is exported, emails are not exposed unless the ELG has people's explicit consent and indication to do so. - However, first names and family names from authors/creators are exposed as best practice for bibliographic referencing and cataloguing following research practices and principles.